 Using the statements, can you work out how many of each type of rabbit there are in these pens?

 Tom and Ben visited Numberland.
 Use the maps to work out the number of points each of their routes scores.

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

-On my calculator I divided one whole number by another whole number and got the answer 3.125 If the numbers are both under 50, what are they?
+On my calculator I divided one whole number by another whole number and got the answer 3.125.
+If the numbers are both under 50, what are they?